NCAR/python-tutorial/source/tutorials/beginner.rst

 Welcome to the Beginner Python for Scientists tutorial.
 In this self-paced course you will learn how to write Python code using Python best practices.

-Part 1 is designed to take one work day, but you may move through the content much slower or more quickly.
+The "First Python Script" section is designed to take one work day, but you may move through the content much slower or more quickly.

 Through these instructions you will develop scripts and use Git and GitHub to